 Total hip arthroplasty is considered in patients with preexisting hip osteoarthritis.
-It provides better pain relief and better functional outcome than hemiarthroplasty in arthritis hips.
+It provides better pain relief and a better functional outcome than hemiarthroplasty in arthritis hips.

 Complications of Femoral Neck Fractures

-Incidence of osteonecrosis is 10-45%.
+The incidence of osteonecrosis is 10-45%.
 The risk increases with initial displacement.

-In young patients > 50% involvement is treated with free vascularized fibular graft or total hip arthroplasty.
+In young patients,> 50% involvement is treated with free vascularized fibular graft or total hip arthroplasty.

-In older patients hemiarthroplasty or total hip arthroplasty is considered.
+In older patients, hemiarthroplasty or total hip arthroplasty is considered.

 Nonunion has an incidence of 5 to 30%.
 Displaced fractures have increased incidence in displaced fractures.
 There is no correlation between age, gender, and rate of nonunion